uxhadr/Active-Directory/README.md

 I right-clicked on Adminstrator > Properties.
 I checdked Password never expires and unchecked all the other boxes,and hit OK.
 I I right-clicked on Adminstrator > Set Password.
 I created a password and then signed out, then logged in as the Adminstrator.
+Once logged in, I opened `Computer Mangement` and deleted the `User`account so that I now only had one account on the PC.